kadadi92/lanyon/_posts/DEMG/2017-02-15-Chapter-12-A-True-Man!.md

 <p>He would either run, or fall!
 And of course, he would run.
 With physical strength, energy and stamina depleted, he was banking on his very life force to keep on moving.</p>

-<p>“Listen fat man, I don't care if you disagree, listen well!
-Since you started the fourth lap, you must finish it!”</p>
+<p>&ldquo;Listen fat man, I don't care if you disagree, listen well!
+Since you started the fourth lap, you must finish it!&rdquo;</p>

-<p>Lingyun suddenly heard a sound similar to a thunder, while a tall figured appeared at his side.</p>
+<p>Lingyun suddenly heard a sound similar to a thunder, while a tall figured appeared by his side.</p>

-<p>Sweat was raining down Lingyun face onto his feet, his eyes still closed.
+<p>Sweat was raining down from Lingyun face onto his feet, his eyes were still closed.
 He didn't dare to swipe away the sweat, afraid to break the running rhythm.</p>

-<p>However, in hearing that voice Lingyun turned his head, and vaguely spotted an ugly smile to his left.
+<p>However, after hearing that voice, Lingyun turned his head, and vaguely spotted an ugly smile to his left.
 He then looked forward once more, and kept up the pace.</p>

-<p>Tang Meng was running beside him, trying to demoralize him.
-“Four laps?
-There's no way you will run four laps!”</p>
+<p>Tang Meng was running beside him, trying to demoralize him. &ldquo;Four laps?
+There's no way you will run four laps!&rdquo;</p>

 <p>Tang Meng then stopped in his track and stood still.
 He had seen a soaring smile on Lingyun's face.</p>

-<p>“He's not doing that for the glory, or to impress someone.
-He's just challenging his limits!”</p>
+<p>&ldquo;He's not doing that for the glory, or to impress someone.
+He's just challenging his limits!&rdquo;</p>

-<p>“Cao Shanshan, you won.”
-Tang Meng looked ad Lingyun's back, far in the distance.</p>
+<p>&ldquo;Cao Shanshan, you won.&rdquo; Tang Meng looked at Lingyun's back, far in the distance.</p>

 <p>At this point the students in the playground were not satisfied with applauding and cheering anymore.
-A girl run beside Lingyun.
+A girl ran beside Lingyun.
 Then another, and another student began running beside him.</p>

-<p>“Keep up!
-We're with you, come on!”</p>
+<p>&ldquo;Keep up!
+We're with you, come on!&rdquo;</p>

-<p>“Come on, come on!”</p>
+<p>&ldquo;Come on, come on!&rdquo;</p>

-<p><a name="ouHighlight__4_5TO0_7"></a>The cheering<a name="noHighlight_0.01725647493921756"></a> in<a name="noHighlight_0.6821716296338095"></a> the <a name="ouHighlight__0_1TO16_25"></a>playground<a name="noHighlight_0.4790721183258322"></a> <a name="ouHighlight__9_10TO27_32"></a>became<a name="noHighlight_0.44598142214064407"></a> <a name="noHighlight_0.631692259538174"></a>a unison.</p>
+<p>The cheering in the playground became a unison.</p>

 <p>Lingyun was past half the lap when he reached Class 31.
 Xie Junyan's expression was now grimmer, as he looked at his girlfriend and was reading a message on his phone sent by Feng Wu.</p>

-<p>“Boss, the fat pig is half way the fourth lap, what should I do?”</p>
+<p>&ldquo;Boss, the fat pig is half way the fourth lap, what should I do?&rdquo;</p>

 <p>Xie Junyan quickly answered the message.</p>

-<p>“He is almost done finishing the fourth lap.
-I don't care what happens, even if you have to break his legs, he must not do it!”.</p>
+<p>&ldquo;He is almost done finishing the fourth lap.
+I don't care what happens, even if you have to break his legs, he must not do it!&rdquo;</p>

-<p>Xie Junyan gave her a vicious gaze, and then seemed to go back listening to the lesson as usually.</p>
+<p>Xie Junyan gave her a vicious gaze, and then seemed to go back listening to the lesson as usual.</p>

-<p>Back on the playground, Cheng Zhy was doing some boxing practice, put the phone back into his pocket, and looked at Lingyun running by.</p>
+<p>Back on the playground, Cheng Zhy was doing some boxing practice, he put the phone back into his pocket, and looked at Lingyun running from afar.</p>

 <p>His real name was Li Lei, and he was the brother of Xie Junyan, a true school thug.
-They went along after school, but in order to maintain his reputation, Xie Junyan usually had as little contact with Li as possible while in school.
+They tagged along after school, but in order to maintain his reputation, Xie Junyan usually had as little contact as possible with Li when in school.
 Xie Junyan had gambled big against Lingyun.</p>

 <p>Meanwhile, Lingyun kept on running.</p>

-<p>“Only 100 meters left!
-Come on!”</p>
+<p>&ldquo;Only 100 meters left!
+Come on!&rdquo;</p>

-<p>“Come on!
-Come on!”</p>
+<p>&ldquo;Come on!
+Come on!&rdquo;</p>

 <p>Empowered by the cheering of more and more students from the lower grades, his steps got even faster than before.
 He was enjoying the sensation of the last energies left in his body and his spirit.</p>